eQualityTime/projectreal/index.markdown

 > ‘I've already had staff saying they thought it should be delivered to all year groups.
 Someone else who didn't deliver it, but heard about it said has said, asked me if we could use it again next year’

+### Comments from students

+> ‘Yeah I think now we look more aware of how you can spot fake news.
+And like, it encourages me to like double check or do a lot of research into what I've just read.’

+> ‘Yeah, it (Project Real) definitely made me more confident myself.
+Like I said before, I know what to do now.
+Like usually now, when I look at the news, I’ll like double check things to see if any other news, like website has wrote the same thing and like read beyond the headlines.’

+> ‘I feel like I can like when I see it I’d be able to tell if it’s fake news or like fake picture easier than before.’

+> ‘For me, I don’t really look at news that much either.
+But like, especially when I'm scrolling on social media, like, I tend to kind of look at things, especially Instagram, because I'm like, Oh, I wish I could take photos as perfect as that.
+And then I'm like, wait, but that isn't real though.’

 ## The Team
 * [Dr Yvonne Skipper](https://www.gla.ac.uk/schools/education/staff/yvonneskipper/)